Samuel-de-Oliveira/Wonder/README.md

 ### What this project do?
-This project is a walkstick for visually impaired people, but this one can solve a traditional problem thats occurs every time, the traditional walkstick can't touch something is above itself making the person bumb in the floating thing.
+This project is a walkstick for visually impaired people, but this one can solve a traditional problem thats occurs every time, the traditional walkstick can't touch something is above itself making the person collide in the floating thing.
 What this project do is simple: It tells to the person if is something above the stick, with sounds of buzzer (or vibration for some cases of blindness)